ChibiOS/ChibiOS/os/various/lwip_bindings/readme.txt

-This directory contains the ChibiOS/RT "official" bindings with the lwIP TCP/IP stack: http://savannah.nongnu.org/projects/lwip
+This directory contains the ChibiOS "official" bindings with the lwIP TCP/IP stack: http://savannah.nongnu.org/projects/lwip

 In order to use lwIP within ChibiOS/RT project, unzip lwIP under